 - A graduate horticulturist's salary is between £17,000 and £25,000.
 Apprenticeship salaries vary considerably depending on the employer but are generally between £11,000 and £19,500.

 - With five to ten years' experience, you can earn in the region of £20,000 to £30,000.

 - As a head gardener, you may earn up to £40,000.

 Income figures are intended as a guide only.

-You will typically work a 40-hour week.
-However, working hours and workloads may vary according to the season.
+You'll typically work a 40-hour week, though working hours and workloads may vary according to the season.
 Hours can be long and weekend working may be necessary.
 Part-time work and career breaks are also possible.

 What to expect

 - Elements of the work are conducted outdoors - all year round - and you may be cold, dirty and wet, or hot and sweaty.
 However, the work has become increasingly office based, and so indoor jobs can often be undertaken in bad weather.